brunorijsman/quantum-internet-hackathon-2022/README.md

    two quantum processors, then we perform the controlled-unitary, and then we unshare the cat state.

-We will be implementing our distributed quantum Fourier transformation on two different simulation
-platforms: Qiskit and QNE-ADK (both are described in more detail below).

 Some existing resources that describe the distributed quantum Fourier transformation include:

  * [ArXiv paper "Distributed quantum computing: A distributed Shor algorithm" by